flatironinstitute/sparse_dot/README.md

 If `cast=True` non-float matrices will be converted to doubles, and a single-precision matrix will be promoted to doubles unless both matrices are single-precision.
 `cast=True` will ***not*** change data in-place, but will instead make an internal copy.
-This function may also reorder sparse data structures without warning while creating MKL's internal matrix representation.
+This function may also reorder sparse data structures without warning while creating MKL's internal matrix representation (reordering does not change data, only the way it is stored).

 This package requires `libmkl_rt.so`.
 This is distributed with the full version of conda, and can be installed into Miniconda with `conda install -c intel mkl`.